-Mr. Doherty is the Chairman and Chief Executive Officer of Doherty Enterprises.
+Mr. Doherty is the Chairman and Co-Chief Executive Officer of Doherty Enterprises.
 Ed started Doherty Enterprises in 1985 when he acquired 19 Roy Rogers Restaurants from Marriott Corporation, thus becoming Roy Rogers largest franchisee.
 Ed is a graduate of Chaminade High School on Long Island and St. John’s University in Jamaica, Queens, where he earned his B.S. in Marketing in 1968.

 Originally employed by Mobil Oil Corporation, first as a Territory Sales Representative in Brooklyn, NY and subsequently as a Real Estate Manager, Ed also attended St. John’s at night and earned his MBA in 1972.

 In 1973, Ed joined Burger King Corp. as a Real Estate Manager.
 Two years later, Marriott Corp. recruited Ed to be their Real Estate Manager in the tri-state area for Marriott’s various restaurant concepts.
 Ed worked for Marriott for 10 years, rising through the executive ranks and holding managerial positions in real estate, marketing, franchising and operations management.
 Ed remained with Marriott until he founded Doherty Enterprises.